 Breastfeeding disparities among African American women will be significantly reduced by 2020, and 82% of their babies receive breast milk at birth.

-Reaching Our Sisters Everywhere (ROSE) is a member network that was founded to address breastfeeding disparities among people of color nationwide through culturally competent training, education, advocacy, and support.
-With a focus on increasing breastfeeding initiation and duration rates, ROSE seeks to normalize breastfeeding by serving as a catalyst that provides resources and networking opportunities for individuals and communities.
+Reaching Our Sisters Everywhere (ROSE), Inc. is a member network that was founded to address breastfeeding disparities to improve health equity among people of color nationwide through culturally competent training, education, advocacy, and support.
+With a focus on increasing breastfeeding initiation and duration rates, ROSE seeks to normalize breastfeeding by providing resources and networking opportunities for individuals and communities.

 ROSE will pursue a strategic direction that:

 - Empowers a growing cadre of advocacy-oriented“community transformers;”